The Routing API supports different waypoint types and attributes in order to support different use cases.

 In some use cases, the driver shall not cross the street to reach the destination for delivery or pickup, e.g. for safety reasons.
 Therefore, it is possible to take into account the side of the street of the route location during the route calculation, in order to start or arrive on the same side of the road as the route location.

-The right route has been calculated considering the side of the street at which the waypoint is located.
+The second route has been calculated considering the side of the street at which the waypoint is located.
 Therefore, it is forbidden to cross the street.
 The vehicle has to take a detour to be able to reach the destination.

 Service time (POST only)